 Please provide your details below.

 Overall the laws of supply and demand have a key part to play in the relatively high salaries in Brussels.
 The general rule is you earn more money if your talents are scarce, and demand for EU corporate affairs staff has grown considerably over the last decade as consultancies, associations and corporate offices have expanded in number and size.
-The key finding of our previous remuneration analysis was that salaries in Brussels vary enormously, not just between sectors but between organizations in the same sector.
+The key finding of our previous remuneration analysis was that salaries in Brussels vary enormously, not only between sectors but between organisations in the same sector.

 Our new research shows: